In the Combat rules of 13th Age there is a little neat paragraph called "Escalation Die".

 Another idea for speeding up combat in B/X D&D

-When you miss, choose:
+When you miss, choose:- do 1 damage

 - do full damage and accept a consequence